majwalrus/beerpi/README.md

 scorching and also less boil off so again more control over the process.
 This will hopefully lead to better beer.

+Note: this is developed to work using Kivy on the offical Raspberry Pi 7" touchscreen.
+If you wish to alter the code for a different screen you will need to adjust the .kv file and also the dynamically created widgets with main.py.

 Also its a good excuse to mess around with a Pi.

 Current Version 0.1a